Creating Enlarged Plans and 3D Views for Rebel Mechanical Course Documentation

 So what I want to go ahead and do is I'm going to create an enlarged plan.
 Now, I want to create an enlarged plan of specific views.
 I'm going to create an enlarged plan from a plan perspective.

 I'm also going to go ahead and create a 3D view to help me maybe give some more information.
-So I'm going to go to my ceiling one mechanical sheet view.
+So I'm going to go to my Ceiling One Mechanical sheet view.
 The area that I want to go ahead and create this enlarged plan is going to be this area down here.

 Learn Revit MEP